Chronology

 In Caracas, Venezuela, promoting Jacinto Quirarte’s show Pop Art: La Nueva Imagen, sponsored by Tabacalera Nacional/Philip Morris International.

-On Pop art symposium panel with Larry Rivers and Frank Stella, sponsored by the San Francisco Art Institute.
+Participates in The Current Moment in Art symposium panel with Claes Oldenburg, Ray Parker, Larry Poons, Larry Rivers and Frank Stella, sponsored by the San Francisco Art Institute.

 April 27, 1966

-Gala opening of the fifth annual exhibition and sale to benefit the Congress of Racial Equality (CORE) at Grippi and Waddell, New York, which includes his limited-edition button featuring an apple core inside a painter’s palette.
+Gala opening of Artists for CORE: Fifth Annual Art Exhibition and Sale at Grippi and Waddell, New York, which includes his limited-edition apple core button.

 Summer 1966